DA0-DA0/dao-contracts/README.md

 Now that we have the contract deployed, it is time to start interacting with it.
 To do this, we will use beaker, which contains an easy to use tool to interact with CosmWasm contracts from the CLI.

-From in the cw-usdc repo, run
+From in the cw-tokenfactory-issuer repo, run

 ```
 beaker console